Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: System Overview

-To meet the need for the applications in Ant Financial, we propose our version of the deep forest pipeline, which is showed in Figure~\ref{deepforest_overall}.
-There are some challenges that should be taken into consideration when building a statistical model for the real-world tasks.
-Firstly, the raw training data is often in high-dimensional space, usually thousands or even more raw features are used to represent a single entity or a transaction, in which may exist many irrelevant attributes.
-In addition, when deploying a model for real time prediction, it is not economic efficient to calculate every attribute for each prediction.
+To meet the need for the applications in Ant Financial, the original version of deep forest may not be enough, and we develop our specific version of the deep forest pipeline, which is shown in Figure \ref{deepforest_overall}.
+There are some challenges that should be taken into consideration when building a statistical model for real-world tasks.

+\textbf{Firstly}, the raw training data is often in high-dimensional space, usually, thousands or even more raw features are used to represent a single entity or a transaction, in which many irrelevant attributes may exist.
+This can make the training process really time-consuming and resource -consuming.
+In addition, when deploying a model for real-time prediction, it is not economically efficient and unnecessary to calculate every attribute for each prediction.
 To handle this problem, the raw training data is first trained on a MART for feature importance evaluation.
 Then, based on the feature importance score, feature selection is conducted for the training set.
+The feature dimension can be greatly reduced through this procedure, while the performance will not dramatically degrade so that the filtered features can be used for further model training.

-Secondly, the data we are facing is often extremely class imbalanced, the positive samples may be much rare, compared with negative samples.
-Therefore, a mechanism to handle such situation is needed in order to get a reasonable result.
-To handle this problem, cost based strategy is employed in each base learner so that the class-imbalance problem is addressed.
-Thirdly, for the extremely large scale tasks, efficiency and effectiveness are both important.
-To meet this, all based learners are replaced with the MART model implemented in Kunpeng, which is able to provide excellent efficiency and effectiveness.
-Finally, for many tasks, the evaluation metric may be specific, accuracy can not meet all of the need.
-For this, we provide more metrics (such as AUC and F1-Score) for the automatic growing of the cascading structure.
-What's more, note that in the original paper, random forest and completely random tree forest are used to provide better diversity (which is crucial for ensemble methods), when replacing all base learner with MART, the diversity is damaged to some extent, so feature sample strategy is applied in MART to alleviate this problem.
+\textbf{Secondly}, the data we are facing is often extremely class imbalanced, the positive samples may be much rare, compared with negative samples.
+Sometimes, the number of negative samples can be as much as 10 thousand times of the number of positive ones.
+Therefore, a mechanism which can effectively handle such a situation is needed in order to get a reasonable result.
+To deal with this problem, the cost-based strategy is employed in each base learner so that the class-imbalance problem is addressed.
+Concretely, samples from different classes will be allocated with different weights, while the positive ones (which are also the minority) are always with bigger weights, meaning that the misclassification of them will lead to a larger loss.